leinad85daniel/alx-system_engineering-devops/0x01-shell_permissions/README.md

         -rwxr-x-wx 1 julien jlien 23 sep 20 14:25 hello

 Task-10
-chmod --reference olleh hello: is a script that sets the file hello the same as olleh's mode.
+chmod --reference olleh hello: is a script that sets the mode of the file hello the same as olleh's mode.

+Task-11
+chmod -R a+x ./: is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.